Marcussk/CellularAutomaton/README.md

 # CellularAutomaton
-Modelling and Simulation project - Cellular Automaton
+Modelling and Simulation project - Application of Cellular Automata in Biology